-You can find scholarship financial aid for studying Accounting by using a scholarship search engine like Scholarships That Work, which has 32 Accounting scholarships with an average award amount of $4,640.
-You can also find scholarships to pursue Accounting by inquiring with organizations that offer Business & Economics scholarships, like the International Bridge, Tunnel and Turnpike Association Foundation, the Greater Kansas City Community Foundation, the Risk Management Association Foundation Scholarship Program, or the American Institute of Certified Public Accountants.
+You can find scholarship financial aid for studying Accounting by using a scholarship search engine like Scholarships That Work, which has 32 Accounting scholarships with an average award amount of $4,864.
+You can also find scholarships to pursue Accounting by inquiring with organizations that offer Business & Economics scholarships, like the Lake Washington Institute of Technology, the Huntingburg Foundation, Inc., the Institute of Management Accountants (IMA), or the Alliance Recruitment Agency.

 All students who plan on studying or majoring in Accounting are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Accounting scholarships may vary, so be sure to read the scholarship listing carefully.
-Two scholarships for Accounting majors are specifically open to applicants who identify as Black or Minority students.
+Three scholarships for Accounting majors are specifically open to applicants who identify as Asian, Black, or Minority students.
 Of these scholarships, one require community service participation.
-Plus, two scholarships for studying Accounting require extracurricular involvement.
+Plus, one scholarship for studying Accounting require extracurricular involvement.
 Also, there are one Accounting scholarships specifically for applicants who identify as women or female.
 Non-traditional students, such as adult learners, can apply for one Accounting scholarships specifically open to non-traditional applicants.

 Scholarships by Major